vmware-samples/euc-samples/Windows-Samples/Sensors/README.md

-# Custom Attributes
+# Workspace ONE Sensors

 ## Overview
-- **Authors**: Robert Terakedis, John Richards
+- **Authors**: Varun Murthy, Josue Negron
-- **Email**: rterakedis@vmware.com, jrichards@vmware.com
+- **Email**: vmurthy@vmware.com, jnegron@vmware.com
-- **Date Created**: 6/8/2017
+- **Date Created**: 11/14/2018
-- **Supported Platforms**: AirWatch version 9.0
+- **Supported Platforms**: Workspace ONE 1811
-- **Tested on macOS Versions**: macOS El Capitan, macOS Sierra
+- **Tested on**: Windows 10 Pro/Enterprise 1803+

 ## Purpose
-These sample custom attributes contain command lines or scripts that can be used in a Custom Attribute payload to report back information about macOS to AirWatch.
+These Workspace ONE Sensor samples contain PowerShell command lines or scripts that can be used in a **Provisioning > Custom Attributes > Sensors** payload to report back information about the Windows 10 device back to Workspace ONE.

 ## Required Changes/Updates
 None

 ## Change Log
-- 6/8/2017: Created Initial File
-- 7/20/2017: Cleanup and added more CA's
-- 2/1/2018: Added more CA's
+- 11/14/2018 - Uploaded README file

 ## Additional Resources
 None